All Collections

 Then it could mean one of two things:

-1. The agent hasn't installed:
+1. The agent hasn't installed

-It is possible that your original install command contained errors (wrong filename, wrong path, name / NESSUS_NAME etc) and so we would recommend going back and trying the installation process again.
+It is possible that your original install command contained errors (wrong filename, wrong path, name / NESSUS_NAME etc) so we would recommend going back and trying the installation process again.

 2. Your system cannot reach out to tenable